danielcagostinho/UIRecreationChallenge/README.md

 ## Instructions
 1. create a folder <teamname>/
 2. create ```index.html``` and any supporting html/css files.
-3. when complete, commit directly to master.
+3. when complete, commit directly to master (or get it PR approved by someone).

 ## Rules